Service Registry & SSO Integration with Self-Signed Certificate

 SSH to Service Registry pod using

-file which is the file that we need to copy from container.oc rsh <POD_NAME>
+cacertsfile is a symbolic link to/etc/pki/java/cacertsfile which is another symbolic link to/etc/pki/ca-trust/extracted/java/cacertsfile which is the file that we need to copy from container.Sample output:

 Use

-command to copy file from Servie Registry container.oc rsh <POD_NAME>:<PATH_TO_FILE_IN_CONTAINER> <LOCAL_HOST_PATH>
+oc rsynccommand to copy file from Servie Registry container.Sample output:

 Add self-signed certificate to the